ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

 > On the left you can see the rate limited typing and on the right you can see the the keys written to a file with max buffer (read: line) of 10 keys.

-## Agents
-An agent, or actor as it is sometimes called, is essentially a message queue which encapsulates instructions on how to process incoming messages.

-Agents receive messages and process them sequentially, optionally maintaining some internal state.

-## Use Case
-In this post, we will implement a few different kinds of agents to handle concurrency in different ways.
-The motivation for these agents was a need to process a large amount of API requests in order to load data into a warehouse.
-The requirements were the following:

-1. Don't exceed the rate limit of the API.
-2. Don't exceed the memory limits of the server processing the requests.
-3. Process the requests as quickly as possible as there is a lot of data.

-For a example to play with, we will implement a typewriter, where each key press represents a request to an API, and the key info represents the data returned from the external API.
-Writing each line represents writing the data to a file in order to batch upload to the warehouse.
-We will implement three agents to handle our requirements.

-1. Rate Agent -> specify the requests per second (key presses per second)
-2. Buffer Agent -> specify the data held in memory before writing to disk
-3. Parallel Agent -> specify the work that is processed concurrently

 ## Design
 We will implement our typewriter in F# with the